Dual Security for MIMO-OFDM ISAC Systems: Artificial Ghosts or Artificial Noise: Introduction

 To bridge this research gap, where communication and sensing security must be jointly addressed in the absence of CSI of both communication and sensing Eves, we propose a dual-secure design against communication and sensing Eves, without the knowledge of their CSI, while guaranteeing the communication performance and sensing performance for communication users and legitimate sensing receivers, respectively.
 Our main contributions are summarized below: \begin{enumerate} \item We propose a secure MIMO-OFDM ISAC design that protects against both sensing and communication Eves without requiring their CSI.
-By injecting AN, communication Eves experience strong interference, thereby effectively reducing information leakage.
+By injecting AN toward potential Eves, strong interference is imposed on the communication Eves, thereby effectively reducing information leakage.
 Meanwhile, the injected AN also distorts the reference signal received by sensing Eves, which limits their estimation capabilities.
 This mechanism constitutes the first layer of sensing and communication security protection.
-However, in the case that if the sensing Eves are located close to the transmitter, their reference signal may remain of high quality.
+However, when the sensing Eves are located close to the transmitter, their reference signal may remain of high quality.
 To address this case, a second layer of sensing security protection is introduced, which deliberately embeds artificial ghosts (AGs) with fake angle–delay–Doppler profiles into sensing Eves' estimation results.
 This is achieved by designing the AF to generate artificial peaks in the angle–delay–Doppler domain, thereby misleading the sensing Eves toward ghost targets and reducing their probability of correctly detecting the true targets.
 With both defense mechanisms in place, sensing security is ensured regardless of the sensing Eve’s location or the quality of its received signals.

+\item We establish performance measures for communication performance, communication security, sensing performance, and sensing security, respectively.
+For communication performance and security, the data rate and secrecy rate are formulated without requiring the CSI of the communication Eve.
+For sensing performance at the legitimate sensing receiver, the post–MF SNR is adopted as the performance metric.
+For sensing security, the integrated sidelobe level (ISL) and peak sidelobe level (PSL) are employed to control the magnitude of the AGs, whereas the SINR characterizes the impact of AN on sensing Eve's reference signal.